jpane24/OVtool/README.md

 confounders on both the estimated treatment or exposure effects as well as on the statistical significance of an analysis.

-# Examples: Synthetic Substance Use Data
+# 2 Examples: Synthetic Substance Use Data

 This package is demonstrated using a synthetic data set that was derived from a large-scale observational study on youth in substance use treatment.
-More specifically, it contains a subset of measures from the Global Appraisal of Individual Needs biopsychosocial assessment instrument (GAIN) (Dennis, Titus et al. 2003) from sites that administered two different types of substance use disorder treatments (treatment “A” and treatment “B”).
-The Center for Substance Abuse Treatment (CSAT) funded the sites that administered these two SUD treatments.
+More specifically, it contains a subset of measures from the Global Appraisal of Individual Needs (GAIN) biopsychosocial assessment instrument (Dennis, Titus et al. 2003) from sites that administered two different types of substance use disorder treatments (treatment “A” and treatment “B”).
 This dataset consists of 4,000 adolescents.
 The main goal of this analysis is to understand the effect Treatment A and Treatment B, indicated by `treat`, have on mental health outcomes and to assess the potential for an omitted variable to bias the findings.
 To create our synthetic data set, we used an R package called “[synthpop](https://cran.r-project.org/web/packages/synthpop/vignettes/synthpop.pdf) : Bespoke Creation of Synthetic Data in R”.